chipsalliance/chisel/docs/README.md

  * Any new user-facing feature requires explanation documentation.
  * Any bugfixes, corner-cases, or answers to commonly asked questions requires a how-to guide.
  * For now, tutorials are kept in a separate repository.
 We are working hosting them here.
- * Old documentation is contained in the `src/wiki` directory and is being incrementally converted to these categories.
+ * Old documentation is contained in the `src/wiki-deprecated` directory and is being incrementally converted to these categories.

+To build the documentation, run `docs/mdoc` from SBT in the root directory.
+The generated documents will appear in the `docs/generated` folder.
+To iterate on the documentation, you can run `docs/mdoc --watch`.
+For more `mdoc` instructions you can visit their [website](https://scalameta.org/mdoc/).

 This documentation is hosted on the Chisel [website](https://www.chisel-lang.org).